Avocarrot/ios-cheatsheet/README.md

 iOS Cheatsheet
 ==============

-A quick reference cheat sheet for iOS developers.
+A quick reference cheat sheet for iOS developers so that you turn coffee into code much faster:)

-**Note**: The [Avocarrot](http://www.avocarrot.com) team will do its best to keep this cheatsheet updated but feel to send your pull requests if you want to add a new entry or edit something.
+**Note**: The [Avocarrot](http://www.avocarrot.com/?utm_source=github&utm_medium=ios-cheatsheet) team will do its best to keep this cheatsheet updated but feel free to send your pull requests if you want to add a new entry or edit something.

 ##Contents
 - [Classes](#classes)